J-i-n-p-u/J-i-n-p-u/README.md

 - 👋 Hi, I’m @J-i-n-p-u
-- 👀 I’m interested in the (interdisciplinary) fields where AI and data-driven methods are deployed to understand (civil-related) problems!
-- 🌱 I’m currently learning the application AI and data-driven methods in Architecture Engineering and Construction (AEC) industry.
+- 👀 I’m interested in the application AI and data-driven methods in Architecture Engineering and Construction (AEC) industry!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Welcome to my page: https://j-i-n-p-u.github.io/

 <!---
 J-i-n-p-u/J-i-n-p-u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.